Using Max Volumetric Speed with PrusaSlicer¶

 Max.
 Volumetric Rate = Layer Height X Extrusion Width X Speed

-Individual filaments also affect the amount of material that the hotend can process.
-Viscocity, content and other characterstics may greatly reduce effective throughput.
-PETG, for example prints well at a recommend rate of 8 mm3/s as compared to PLA at 8-15 mm3/s.
+Individual filaments also have different characteristics.
+Viscocity, content and other factors may greatly reduce effective throughput.
+Most PETG, for example prints well at a recommend rate of 8 mm3/s as compared to PLA at 8-15 mm3/s.

 Much of the time, neither linear speeds nor volumetric throughput matter when doing small prints.
 The nozzle never comes up to full speed and spends most of the time speeding up and slowing back down at lower speeds.
 It’s when you start doing larger parts or moving fast for things like infill that it matters.
 “Obeying the speed limit” with the volumetric setting avoids extruder clicks and jams that can spell disaster mid-way through a large print.